floooh/oryol/code/Modules/Gfx/README.md

 ### Use the Source, Luke!

-The most important and detailed documentation of the Gfx module is actually the sample source code.
+The most important and detailed documentation of the Gfx module is the Samples source code.
 I'm trying very hard to make the sample code easy to read and understand.

 Looking at those four samples should give you most of the